-In saponification reaction, a base (for example sodium hydroxide) reacts with any fat to form glycerol and soap molecules.
-One of the saponification reaction taking triglyceride as an ester and sodium hydroxide as the base is as follows:
+In a saponification reaction, a base (for example sodium hydroxide) reacts with any fat to form glycerol and soap molecules.
+One of the saponification reactions taking triglyceride as an ester and sodium hydroxide as the base is as follows:

 There can be either one-step saponification or two-step saponification process to convert triglycerides to soaps.
-The examples mentioned above are one-step saponification process in which triglycerides, when treated with a strong base, splits from the ester bond to release glycerol and soaps (i.e. fatty acid salts).
+The examples mentioned above are a one-step saponification process in which triglycerides, when treated with a strong base, split from the ester bond to release glycerol and soaps (i.e. fatty acid salts).

-On the other hand, in two-step saponification process, steam hydrolysis of the triglyceride yields glycerol and carboxylic acid (rather than its salt).
-In the second step, alkali neutralizes the fatty acid to produce soap.
+On the other hand, in the two-step saponification process, the steam hydrolysis of the triglyceride yields glycerol and carboxylic acid (rather than its salt).
+In the second step, alkali neutralizes fatty acids to produce soap.

 Saponification value or saponification number refers to the amount of base that is required to saponify a fat sample.
 Generally, saponification values are listed in KOH and so, saponification value can also be defined as that value which represents the number of milligrams required to saponify 1 gram of fat under the specified conditions.

 The effects of saponification can either be desirable or undesirable.
-Some of the effects of saponification are mentioned in the below-given points.
+Some effects of saponification are mentioned in the below-given points.

-- ● In an undesirable scenario, saponification damages oil paintings.
-In oil paintings, the heavy metals used in pigments react with the oil containing free fatty acids and forms soaps.
+- In an undesirable scenario, saponification damages oil paintings.
+In oil paintings, the heavy metals used in pigments react with the oil containing free fatty acids and form soaps.
 This way, the paintings get damaged gradually.

 This was all about the saponification process.
 This topic is one of the most crucial topics in chemistry and students are required to be thorough with the reactions and terms to be able to answer questions in the exam.